lggg123/chat-app-ruby/README.md

 ### Also create  a controller to channel the data bvy typing in the terminal this `rails g controller MessageController`

 ### After the controller is created we will create a channel room like so `rails g channel room`.

+### We now edit the channel room and the others as well check out channel branch.